dylanhu7/eznerf/sample/README.md

 > We also return the $t$ values of each sample for use in volume rendering.

 ## Next Steps
-After we generate the hierarchical samples, we return to the training loop and render the image using the stratified and hierarchical samples.
-We then compute the loss and backpropagate the gradients.
-We then update the parameters of the network and repeat the process.
+After we generate the hierarchical samples, we return to the training loop and pass our points (and directions) into the MLP.
+The output is then used to volume render the scene.